VPDPersonal/Atomic/README.md

 built around the idea of constructing game systems from **atomic elements** — modular units represented as constants, variables, events, actions, and functions.

-This approach eliminates the need for continuous architectural redesign and code refactoring during project iteration.
+It addresses a core limitation of traditional object-oriented approaches — the gradual increase in coupling and architectural complexity as a project evolves, which leads to continuous refactoring.
+Atomic reduces these costs through fine-grained decomposition and explicit management of dependencies between elements.

-Instead, it allows developers to focus entirely on creating gameplay mechanics, logic and behaviour — not on maintaining complex object-oriented structures.
+As a result, development shifts from maintaining architecture to implementing gameplay mechanics, logic, and behavior.

 ---